 Just back from Turkey after my first visit- will definitely not be the last!!
 I took your suggestions and did SIRINCE , Seljuk, Ephesus , Pamukkale, Cappadocia and Istanbul, of course.

 Some suggestions.
 Easier to book local tours through the hotels than a package from Istanbul- more flexible.
 Stayed at the Bella in Seljuk, with the wonderful Erdal who drove us to most nearby locations.
 Ephesus can be self guided- unless you want the full works provided by a guide..
 Cleopatra's pool in Pamukkale is in my opinion a hype.
 You are better off lounging in the free pools outside.

 To Seljuk , I flew from IST but returned by overnight coach- a kind of compromise.
 Same with Cappadocia- flew one way, returned by overnight coach to IST.

 I would strongly recommend HotelOsman Han in Sultanahmet, with the charming, helpful and knowledgeable Fatih at the desk.
 Aya Sophia,the Blue mosque, topkapi and the Cistern are within 10 minutes walk.
 The Grand Bazaar is 15 minutes away.
 Location, location!
 For eating I suggest looking for places with a mix of locals and tourists.
 The 100% tourist establishments around the Sultanhmet square are decidedly pricier for the same or worse food!
 More in a later post.
-Tesekkur ederim , Turkish people -your hospitality and warmth is guaranteed to make me return! over 5 years ago
+Tesekkur ederim , Turkish people -your hospitality and warmth is guaranteed to make me return! about 8 years ago